reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 ### Spring Boot Application using S3 and DynamoDB

 We will create a simple customer registration application using the popular [Spring Boot](https://spring.io/projects/spring-boot) framework.
-Our application will have an API which will take first name, last name, email, mobile and a profile picture.
+Our application will have an API that will take a first name, last name, email, mobile, and a profile picture.
 This API will save the record in DynamoDB, and store the profile picture in an S3 bucket.

 I started by creating a Spring boot rest API using https://start.spring.io with minimum dependencies for web, and Lombok.
 I created docker-compose.yml.
 The below snippet shows the environment variable SERVICES set to the name of services (s3 and dynamodb) I need to spin up for my application.